 5.6.1 Scope of the trailing average

-We consider the trailing average approach should be applied to the entire cost of debt.
+Our preliminary view is that the trailing average approach should be applied to the entire cost of debt.

 This view is largely in step with the views of other Australian regulators (Table 8).